Ohana Haas (Hannah Elizabeth Haas) was born December 1, 1999 in New York City.

 We, her family, management and production team, are committed to getting Hannah’s music and other artistic works out into the world to fulfill Hannah’s deeply held wish to help others who struggle as she did.
 She left a treasure trove of unreleased multimedia works which we will be continuing to share, so please watch this space and if you haven't already, please sign up to receive updates below.

-Finally, all profits from sales of songs and other works of art will go to causes such as mental health initiatives and music / arts education and therapy programs.
 It is our hope that, as she wished, her works will “possibly give some validation and indirect support to those who have also been broken like me...”